ChBernat/stencil-cli/README.md

 ### Wildcard command

-If you write any other command after `stencil` it acts like an alias for a npm run script.
+If you write any other command after `stencil-cli` it acts like an alias for a npm run script.

 For example `stencil build` will run the `npm run build` command.